 Type 2 diabetes (T2D) is a condition where a hormone called insulin can no longer regulate the movement of blood sugar, or glucose, into cells.

-As a result, glucose remains in the blood where it damages blood vessels and organs.
-This increases the risk for secondary complications such as heart disease, blindness, kidney problems, amputations and nerve damage.
+As a result, glucose remains in the blood which damages blood vessels and organs.
+This increases the risk for secondary complications such as heart disease, blindness, kidney problems, amputations, and nerve damage.

-In the famous Diabetes Prevention Program Study individuals at risk for diabetes who engaged in regular exercise and adhered to a low fat, high fiber diet were 34% less likely to develop T2D whereas patients taking an anti-diabetic medication lowered their risk by 18%1.
+In the Diabetes Prevention Program Study, individuals at risk for diabetes who engaged in regular exercise and adhered to a low-fat, high-fiber diet were 34% less likely to develop T2D whereas patients taking an anti-diabetic medication lowered their risk by 18%1.

 Individuals with T2D are 2 times more likely to develop heart disease so it is important to protect this vital organ in addition to managing glucose levels.

 The Mediterranean diet refers to the general pro-heart diet consumed in areas around the Mediterranean Sea.
 This diet is characterized by: